Others Others

 Sundry Debtors Examples

 These are just a few examples of sundry debtors.
 Any entity that owes money to a business can be considered a sundry debtor.
-It is important for businesses to track their sundry debtors carefully to ensure that they are paid on time.
+Businesses need to track their debtors carefully to ensure that they are paid on time.
 If a business has too many outstanding debts, it can put a strain on its cash flow and make it difficult to operate.

 Sundry Debtors in Balance Sheet